ecilasun/tinysys/gateware/README.md

 r1.9B: Minor changes to ROM and SDK routines, updates samples<br>
 r2.0A: Added vectored interrupt support and bumped clock to 175MHz<br>
 00201: Changed gateware versioning scheme, changed reset logic to full FPGA reset (clock and all clocked devices)<br>
+00202: Task stack sizes bumped to 16K from 1K, watermark register now does not survive hard reset (only soft reset)<br>

 # Device gateware